A link to reset your password has been sent to your email

 In 1993, Sarah set up a riding center in the beautiful Andalucia region of Spain and has never looked back.
 She was born in the New Forest, England and has ridden all her life.
 Sarah owns and runs the trekking centre and is a qualified horse riding guide and instructor and she lives at the ranch with her family.

 Lanjarón is famous for its water springs which are dotted all over the hills.
 Many Spanish come here to drink the water which is said to contain minerals for eternal youth.
 The towns in the surrounding area are heavily influenced by Gothic and Moorish architecture.
 While out on the hills, you will be surrounded by almond, olive, and citrus groves which are still tended to by “man and his mule”.
 This area of Spain really is steeped in history and rich in culture.

 By the time the whistle blows at the end of the fight, there is a river running through the streets and all are soaked to the bone.
 After a quick change of clothes, the cerveza starts pouring, fireworks fill the sky, and the real party begins.
-Over the next few days, revelers celebrate the calm after the storm with a feast of mouthwatering jamon (ham) and another product for which Lanjaron is renowned.
+Over the next few days, revellers celebrate the calm after the storm with a feast of mouth-watering jamon (ham), another product for which Lanjarón is renowned.

 You will be served 4 breakfasts, 3 packed lunches, and 4 dinners.
 You’ll have a picnic lunch during your treks as well as a Spanish breakfast and full dinner each day.
 Although all meals are provided, Caballo Blanco Horse Riding & Trekking Centre also offers a "stop to shop" service with transfers where you will be taken to a large city supermarket if you would like to shop for one hour before arriving at your accommodation.
 The transfer service costs an additional 10 EUR.